-There came a tense silence, and then the beating of a clock striking the hour.
+There came a tense silence, and then the beating a clock striking the hour.
+She made him no answer.
 Graham rose.

 "Even now," he said, "Ostrog will be waiting."
 He hesitated, facing her.

 "When I have asked him certain questions--.
 There is much I do not know.